 Dr. Jill Carnahan, Guest

-According to an Article in Nature published March 24, 2015:
+According to an article in Nature published March 24, 2015:

 Glyphosate is the world’s most widely produced herbicide, by volume.
 It is used extensively in agriculture and is also found in garden products in many countries.
 The chemical is an ingredient in Monsanto’s weedkiller product Roundup, and glyphosate has become more popular with the increasing market share of crops that are genetically engineered to be tolerant to the herbicide.

 California recently became the first state to issue plans to list glyphosate as a chemical known to cause cancer according to EcoWatch.
 This is big news and we need to pay attention.
-The use of glyphosate has nearly doubled from 95 million pounds in 2001 to nearly 185million pounds in 2007, according to the latest released report form the EPA and who knows how much it’s increased sine 2007!
-This is likely in part due to the increase usage of Round-up Ready genetically modified crops during that same time period.
+The use of glyphosate has nearly doubled from 95 million pounds in 2001 to nearly 185million pounds in 2007, according to the latest released report from the EPA and who knows how much it’s increased sine 2007!
+This is likely in part due to the increased usage of Round-up Ready genetically modified crops during that same time period.

 Dr. Anthony Samsel and Dr. Stephanie Seneff state in their recent article published August 2015:

-Glyphosate has a large number of tumorigenic [cancer-causing] effects on biological systems, including direct damage to DNA in sensitive cells, disruption of glycine homeostasis, succinate dehydrogenase inhibition, chelation of [minerals such as]manganese, modification to more carcinogenic molecules, such as N-nitrosoglyphosate and glyoxylate, disruption of fructose metabolism, etc…
+Glyphosate has a large number of tumorigenic [cancer-causing] effects on biological systems, including direct damage to DNA in sensitive cells, disruption of glycine homeostasis, succinate dehydrogenase inhibition, chelation of [minerals such as] manganese, modification to more carcinogenic molecules, such as N-nitrosoglyphosate and glyoxylate, disruption of fructose metabolism, etc…

 Sadly epidemiological evidence supports a strong correlation between the dramatic rise in use of glyphosate on crops and the multitude of cancers reaching epidemic proportions, such as breast, pancreatic, kidney, thyroid, bladder, and liver cancers.